-On April 30, 1997 the Company exchanged outstanding notes aggregating \$203,500 from William V. Moding, a director and Chief Financial Officer of the Company for two new notes aggregating \$203,500.
-The Notes are secured by personal assets of Mr. Moding and 202,000 shares of the Common Stock of the Company held by Mr. Moding.
-These Notes bear interest at six percent (6%) per annum and are payable in equal annual installments beginning April 30, 1998.
+On April 30, 1997 the Company requested that Mr. Moding exchange \$203,500 of non-interest bearing outstanding notes which Mr. Moding issued to pay for options purchased from the Company pursuant to the Company's option plans which provide that promissory notes may be used to exercise options.
+Mr. Moding agreed to, and did, exchange two non-interest bearing notes with a maturity date at April 30, 1999, for two new notes aggregating \$203,500.
+The Notes are secured by both personal assets of Mr. Moding and 204,000 shares of the Common Stock of the Company held by Mr. Moding.
+The new Notes bear interest at six percent (6%) per annum and are payable in 7 equal annual installments beginning April 30, 1998.